websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 # Getting Started with Elasticsearch

 > Latest Supported Elasticsearch Version: 7.9 \
-> Available: Liferay DXP 7.2 SP1+ and Liferay CE/DXP 7.3
+> Available: Liferay DXP/CE 7.3 and  Liferay DXP 7.2 SP1+

+The Elasticsearch stack comprises:

+* Elasticsearch server
+* Elasticsearch connector
+* Elasticsearch monitoring (optional)

-Here's an overview of setting up Elasticsearch:
+Here's an overview of the setup steps:

-1. Determine the Elasticsearch server and connector client version to use.
+1. Determine the Elasticsearch server and connector to use.

 1. Set up your Elasticsearch server(s).

 1. Connect Liferay to Elasticsearch.

-1. Secure communication with Elasticsearch (required in production or if monitoring X-Pack security with Kibana).
+1. Secure communication with Elasticsearch.

+1. Set up monitoring (optional).

 ## Elasticsearch and Connector Versions

-The [Compatibility Matrix](https://help.liferay.com/hc/en-us/sections/360002103292-Compatibility-Matrix) shows the latest Elasticsearch version (and corresponding Liferay Connector to Elasticsearch) that each Liferay version supports.
-Always install the latest supported version of Elasticsearch and the connector.
+The [compatibility matrix](https://help.liferay.com/hc/en-us/sections/360002103292-Compatibility-Matrix) shows the latest supported Elasticsearch component versions for each Liferay version.
+The Elasticsearch server and the connector to Elasticsearch are required components.
+Elasticsearch security is required for production.

 ```warning::
    The Liferay Connector to Elasticsearch that your Liferay installation includes may not be the latest connector.
 Make sure to use the latest connector for the Elasticsearch version you're using.
 The connectors are available on `Liferay Marketplace <https://web.liferay.com/marketplace>`_.